cisco/lal-build-manager/SPEC.md

 E.g. `lal build` in media-engine will `./BUILD media-engine release` in the container.

-`lal build` will run `lal verify` and warn if this fails, but proceed anyway.
-The warning is a developer notice that the build will not be identical on jenkins due to local modifications and should not be ignored indefinitely.
+`lal build` will run `lal verify` and abort if this fails.
+This warning can be overridden with `-f` or `--force`.
+There are legit developer reasons to ignore the `lal verify` reason when building with custom dependencies, but once code gets published, it must build without these warnings.

 Release specific flags:

 - *--release*: Generate a tarball and lockfile in `./ARTIFACT` folder after building
 - *--with-version n*: Jenkins specific option which will specify lockfile version

-If `--with-version` is passed, `lal verify` must pass for build to pass.
+-If `--with-version` is passed, `lal verify` must pass for build to pass (regardless of `-f`).

 Passing configuration flags: